Good Relations

 - Watch the Good Relations - Sectarianism Animation - YouTube

-To mark Holocaust Memorial Day in January 2023, Good Relations will be running a programme of events.
+To mark Holocaust Memorial Day in January 2023, Good Relations ran a programme of events.

-From Tuesday 17th January - Sunday 29th January, Bangor Carnegie Library will host a Good Relations Holocaust exhibition showcasing the work from local schools and community groups.
-The theme of the exhibition is Ordinary People.
-Please call in during Library opening hours: Bangor Carnegie Library (librariesni.org.uk)
+Bangor Carnegie Library hosted a Good Relations Holocaust exhibition showcasing the work from local schools and community groups.
+The theme of the exhibition: Ordinary People.

 - Monday 23 January - Srebrenica/Bosnia